CourtA96/PiAnalysis/README.md

 Function to test the accuracy of Julia's pi by comparing it to the result of the Chudnovsky algorithm.

-piAccurate() takes the desired precision prcsn of BigFloat as input.
+piAccurate(prcsn) takes the desired precision of BigFloat (prcsn) as input.

 #### Example Code: